 General setbacks can be used in areas of lower risk (e.g. unnumbered Zone A), but these are not considered sufficient where unnumbered Zone A is replaced by Zone AE.
 The NFIP requires communities to ensure that any development in a non-encroachment area causes no increase in BFEs.
 Communities must generally prohibit development within the area defined by the non-encroachment width to meet the NFIP requirement.
+Regulations for Mississippi require communities in Washington County to limit increases caused by encroachment to 1.0 foot and several communities have adopted additional restrictions for non-encroachment areas.

 Non-encroachment determinations may be delineated where it is not possible to delineate floodways because specific channel profiles with bridge and culvert geometry were not developed.
-Any non-encroachment determinations for this Flood Risk Project have been tabulated for selected cross sections and are shown in Table 25, "Flood Hazard and Non-Encroachment Data for Selected Streams."
+Any non-encroachment determinations for this Flood Risk Project have been tabulated for selected cross sections and are shown in Table 24, "Flood Hazard and Non-Encroachment Data for Selected Streams."
 Areas for which non-encroachment zones are provided show BFEs and the 1% annual chance floodplain boundaries mapped as zone AE on the FIRM but no floodways.